API References

 See also: languages!, language, language!

-showprogress::Bool.
-Show a progress bar during the Gibbs sampling.
-Default value:true.
+showprogress::Bool: Show a progress bar during Gibbs sampling (default:true)

-Lexicon of a corpus consists of all the terms that occur in any document in the corpus.
+The lexicon of a corpus consists of all terms that occur in any document in the corpus.

 Example